-In the summer of 2022, we verified our scope 1 and 2 emissions inventory against ISO 14064-1 and plan to continue this process for our FY23 inventory.
+This year, we verified our scope 1, 2, and 3 emissions against ISO 14064-1.
 As of FY23 we have seven certified ISO 14001 locations globally, more than double from 2020.

 Waste, recycling, and reuse

 In the U.S., organic waste makes up approximately 20-30% of all waste sent to landfills; that's more than plastics, paper, and metals.
 In Viasat's mission to create a cleaner world, we've taken tangible steps to mitigate food waste while simultaneously tackling food insecurity.
 For example, starting in 2022, we partnered with Feeding San Diego to donate edible food that may otherwise have landed in the organics bin.
 In 2022 alone, we donated 879 meals, totaling 1,052 pounds of food.